-- The duty to actively pursue knowledge on the impact of human action on the global climate system, as well as the impact of climate change on human activities. - The duty to share that knowledge when it is available. - The duty to act timeously and appropriately on that knowledge.
+- The duty to actively pursue knowledge on the impact of human action on the global climate system, as well as the impact of climate change on human activities, in particular those of people most vulnerable to climate change. - The duty to share that knowledge when it is available. - The duty to act in a timely fashion and appropriately on that knowledge.